Pegasus Bridge – And the People Who Saved It

 One family in Benouville wouldn’t stand for that.
-They were the Gondrees – Georges and Theresa and their two daughters.
+The Gondrees – Georges and Theresa and their two daughters.
 They lived and worked at a small café on the west bank of the Benouville Bridge.
-On the outside, they were compliant and friendly.
-Georges was happy to serve the Germans that came to dine at his café.
+On the outside, they appeared compliant and friendly.
+Georges looked happy to serve the Germans who came to dine at his café.
 Madame waited on them with pleasure.
-The daughters were courteous and pleasant.
+The daughters remained courteous and pleasant.
 The family never caused any trouble for the German guards all over town, or the ones stationed on the all-important steel bridge.

-At least, they caused no trouble that the Germans could see.
+At least, no trouble that the Germans could see.
 On the inside, the family Gondree hated the Germans, especially Madame Theresa.
-She seethed at the occupation and the destruction of their country, and the deaths of so many of their people.
-The shootings, the slave labor, the looting – the Gondrees had long since had enough of it.
-It was time to do something.
+She seethed at the occupation and the destruction of their country, and the deaths of so many people.
+The shootings, the slave labor, the looting – the Gondrees had long since had enough of it, and they wanted to do something.
 They knew the invasion would come someday, and they knew the soldiers would want that bridge.

 Many people had lost hope in the invasion by June of 1944, but it was well on the way, and it would actually unfold a stone’s throw from Café Gondree.
-At the stroke of midnight on June 6, 1944, six wooden Horsa Gliders, steered and piloted by members of the “Ox and Bucks” 6th British Airborne Division, were chugged across the cloudy skies over the English Channel.
-The glider borne troops were led by the firm and capable Major John Howard.
-He and his soldiers had trained for their one, all-important mission for months.
+Just past midnight on June 6, 1944, six wooden Horsa Gliders, steered and piloted by members of the “Ox and Bucks” 6th British Airborne Division, chugged across the cloudy skies over the English Channel.
+Firm and capable Major John Howard led the glider borne troops, and they had trained hard for their one, all-important mission for months.
 They wanted those bridges.
 Thanks to resistors like the Gondrees, they knew just how to take them.

 The Germans on guard ran to the embankment.
 As their sector had been quiet for some time, they were far from full strength.
 Some of the guards enjoyed nightlife in Benouville.
-Some were asleep.
-Only a few were at their posts when about two-dozen British soldiers, with their faces smeared with black paint and their guns at the ready, stormed out of the fog.
+Some had fallen asleep.
+Only a few stood at their posts when about two-dozen British soldiers, faces smeared with black paint and guns at the ready, stormed out of the fog.

 The racket right outside the door of the Gondree café can only be imagined.
-They were jolted from their sleep in a panic, and Georges crawled on his hands and knees to the nearest window.
-He dared to sneak a peek, which was a gutsy move that could have cost his life.
-Because the British were amped with adrenaline, and they couldn’t see well in the dark.
+The family snapped from their sleep in a panic, and Georges crawled on his hands and knees to the nearest window.
+He dared to sneak a peek, a gutsy move that could have cost his life.
 Gondree’s simple movement drew a stream of fire.
-His window was shattered and his wall shot up, but he avoided death or injury.
+British soldiers amped with adrenaline shattered his window and shot up his wall, but he avoided death or injury.
 He then herded his terrified wife and daughters into the basement.

-The fight outside was violent and intense, but the initial attack was over pretty fast.
+The fight outside turned more violent and intense, but it also ended pretty fast.
 A couple German guards dove into the bushes, and some in the slit trenches peeled off in the night.
 The rest had no choice but to surrender.
 About fifteen minutes after the fighting started, British soldiers barked the words “Ham and Jam” into their broken radios.
 Their objectives, Benouville and Ranville bridges, had been captured.
 It cost the first blood, and a lot of risk by the Gondrees, but the first phase of D-Day was a resounding success.

-However, the fight was far from over.
-Howard’s men had to hold the bridges until the rest of their army came up, and German tank reinforcements were on the way.
+But then came the next fight.
+Howard’s men had to hold the bridges until the rest of their army came up, and German tank reinforcements already rumbled towards them.
 Panzers arrived shortly after one in the morning, and another battle ensued.
 Heavy artillery got involved this time, and it blew a lot of Benouville half to hell.
-One German tank was smacked with a Piat gun, and it happened to be packed to the gills with live ammunition.
+One German tank, which happened to be packed to the gills with live ammunition, got smacked with a Piat gun.
 It went up in a massive ball of fire that disrupted operations in the area for the rest of the night.

-The Gondrees huddled in their basement, and they had no idea what was going on outside.
-They could only listen as shells went off, ammunition was spent, and flares were ignited.
+All the while, the Gondrees huddled in their basement, with no idea what went on outside.
+They could only listen as shells went off, ammunition thudded, and flares ignited.
 They buckled at the screams.
 For five hours, they awaited the end of what they knew was a battle, but they didn’t know with whom or what.

-Around six in the morning, Georges glimpsed through a knothole in his cellar.
-He saw a lot of people moving about by the bridge, but that was it.
-The smoke still lingered.
-The tank still smoldered.
-He had his wife listen for what language the men were speaking.
+Around six in the morning, Georges chanced a glimpse through a knothole in his cellar.
+He saw a lot of people moving about by the bridge, but smoke from the smoldering tank still lingered.
+He had his wife listen for what language the men spoke.
 Madame pressed her ear against the wall, but she shook her head in befuddlement.
 She couldn’t understand a single word.
-As for Georges, there was one phrase he recognized in all the melee.
+As for Georges, he suddenly recognized one phrase in all the melee.
 “All right.”

-They were two little words that packed a big punch – because they were English.
-Before Georges could gather his thoughts, there was a loud knock on the door upstairs.
+The little words packed a big punch – because they were English.
+Before Georges could gather his thoughts, a loud knock thudded on the door upstairs.

 The family froze.
 They had no idea what happened by the bridge, but it probably incensed their occupiers.
-If it was Germans who knocked on the door, there was no telling what would come next.
-The knock was persistent and meant business, so Georges answered it before his door was shot to pieces.
+If Germans knocked on the door, there was no telling what would come next.
+The knock persisted and meant business, so Georges answered it before anyone shot his door to pieces.

-On the others side stood two soldiers with blacked out faces and very large guns.
+On the other side stood two soldiers with blacked out faces and very large guns.
 In French, they demanded to know if Germans were in the house.

 Georges’ heart locked in his chest.
-The uniforms were too camouflaged to make out their nationality, and the French was too fluent to detect an accent.
+He couldn’t identify the heavily camouflaged uniforms, and the French was too fluent to detect an accent.
 He had no idea who these men were, or what they wanted.
-He assured them there were no German in the house, but he did mention his wife and daughters.
+He assured them he had no German in the house, but he did mention his wife and daughters.
 He led the soldiers into his cellar.

 Georges broke down in tears on the spot.
 His wife wrapped the soldiers in bear hugs, and she planted kisses on their faces.
 It coated her own face in war paint, but she didn’t care.
 In fact, she sported that face paint for days after the battle.
 Theresa Gondree, and her dear family, were the first civilians liberated on D-Day.
 To her, that was worth a dirty face.

-The Gondrees were happy to oblige them, and they would be for years to come.
+The Gondrees happily obliged them, and they would for years to come.
 They never forgot the soldiers who liberated them.
+British soldiers drank for free in her pub for decades.
 In turn, Howard and his glider troops never forgot the family who risked death and imprisonment to get the crucial information on the coveted bridge.
 Many of them became lifelong friends.
 Madame Gondree earned the title of “the mother of the British 6th Airborne Division.”
-British soldiers drank for free in her pub for decades.
 Every year, when veterans came to the re-named “Pegasus Bridge” for reunions, the Gondrees brought champagne and opened it at 12:16am – the exact time the first glider landed on D-Day.

 Georges died in the 1970s, and Madame Gondree followed him in 1984.
 She held on for one last reunion ceremony at the bridge, and she passed away within days of the last British veteran leaving her café.

 As always, it got me thinking.
 It isn’t always up to the soldiers to do the fighting, is it?
 Sometimes, it takes regular people.
 Georges Gondree and his wife were just two people who owned a little café.
 They had no battlefield training.
 They were not soldiers.
 At least, they weren’t soldiers in uniform.
-They had to make battlefield decisions.
-They had to take risks, they had to stand up, and they had to play their part.
+But they had to make battlefield decisions and take risks.
+They had to stand up, and they had to play their part.